bahchis/airflow-cookbook/README.md

 ## Resource

-- airflow - Used by the  recipe for installing and configuring Airflow.
+- airflow - Used by the default recipe for installing and configuring Airflow.

 ## Attributes